-Assessment Criteria Weighting
+Assessment Criteria:

-Tenure (conditions under which land is held or occupied) 1
+- Tenure (conditions under which land is held or occupied)

-Economic Impact 3
+- Economic Impact

-Connectivity 3
+- Connectivity

-Attractions 2
+- Attractions

-Demand 3
+- Demand

-Cost Impact -3
+- Cost Impact

-Each trail was given a score between I and 3 for each of the above criteria.
 Through this process, every proposed trail has been given a total score.
 This is displayed in the below table.
 If a proposed trail has a high total score this indicates that it should be prioritised above proposed trails with low total scores.
 As Council will not have the budget to fund all potential projects, this information will be used to assist with future decision making and budget allocation.